enthought/envisage/docs-plugins/source/tasks_user_manual/extensibility.rst

         def _preferences_default(self):
             return [ 'pkgfile://example.attractors/preferences.ini' ]

-This construction assumes that attractors example is in Python's path (in the ``example.attractors`` package).
+This construction assumes that the attractors example is in Python's path (in the ``example.attractors`` package).
 Alternatively, we could have used the "file://" prefix in conjunction with an absolute path on the local filesystem.

 We can now define two classes: a preferences helper and preferences pane.
 The preferences helper is a model-level class that makes accessing the keys in the